marklester/ilo-exporter/README.md

 # ilo-exporter
 This is HP Ilo Exporter for promethesus
-This uses the rest api provided by HP server with ilo to expose metrics the node exporter does not have.
+This uses the rest api provided by the ilo on HP servers to expose metrics the node exporter does not.
 This includes:
  * Power Reading
  * Fan speeds in percentages
  * all temperatures monitored by ilo.
- The exported can be run in several ways:
+ The exporter can be run in several ways:

  standalone: